 Wish I could mail you a better system, or we had enough people to do local trades.

-My last PC was one of those '12 amds, a 5800k.
-Can't imagine using one now!
+My last PC was one of those '12 amds, a 5800k with the Radeon 7660D.
+Can't imagine using one in current year!

 Ha yeah I was expecting that kind of reaction.
 Awkward video codecs aside it still runs well enough for my needs.
 Have been thinking I'm probably due to start looking for a new one but I'm not a gamer, 3D designer or video editor so I'll probably pick another unenhanced low-mid performance box and run it for another decade.